What is an Outreach Group?

 Outreach coordinators assist FORCE with starting and growing local groups and act as a liaison to the local hereditary breast and ovarian cancer community.
 Activities include:

-- Organizing and running quarterly face-to-face meetings for members
+- Organize and run quarterly face-to-face meetings for members

-- Sending monthly email communications (template provide by national)
+- Send monthly email communications (template provided by national)

-- Building strong relationships with local Certified Genetic Counselors
+- Build strong relationships with local Certified Genetic Counselors

-Additional responsibilities may include contacting local media, distributing brochures to doctors and CGCs, staffing FORCE exhibitor tables at local conferences and providing talks at hospitals, support groups and seminars.
+Additional responsibilities may include contacting local media, distributing brochures to doctors and genetic experts, staffing FORCE exhibitor tables at local conferences and providing talks at hospitals, support groups and seminars.

 Who is an ideal Outreach Coordinator?